 Read about various levels of certification for tree trimmers, and review the process for earning these certifications.
 Get information about maintaining or renewing a tree trimming credential.

 There are many types of tree trimming certifications, including Tree Trimmer I, Tree Trimmer II and Certified Tree Safety Professional (CTSP), which are available through organizations across the country.

 International Society of Arboriculture Certifications and Examination Information

-The International Society of Arboriculture (ISA) certification exam content varies by designation (www.isa-arbor.com), which include:
+The International Society of Arboriculture (ISA) certification exam content varies by designation (www.isa-arbor.com).
+Options for designations include the following:

 - ISA Certified Arborist

 For example, the certified arborist exam might include topics such as tree biology, urban forestry, pruning, diagnosis and soil management.
 Exam content for the utility specialist exam may include topics such as electric utility pruning, storm response, electrical knowledge, customer relations and integrated vegetation management.

 Interested candidates can complete a paper-based or computer-based exam.
 The paper-based exam is taken at a predetermined time and location, and exam results are received in 4-6 weeks.
 The computer-based exam lets students choose their own date and location, but they are required to pay an additional administrative fee.
 Students completing the computer-based exam receive their test results immediately.